Grants, bursaries and loans for learning

 Students with disabilities

 If you need additional support or equipment because of a disability and/or learning difficulties then you may be able to get extra help from your school or college.
-Your Guidance Adviser will be able to help you find out what is available.
+Ask the student support service in your school/college to help you find out what is available.